Dodgers TV reporter injured sliding down Bernie's Chalet - WHIZ News

 “That time, it went a lot faster,” Vassegh said.
 “It was a lot slicker the second time.
 That’s where it got a little out of control at the end.”

 Vassegh went to an urgent care facility and was back at work by the fifth inning.
-Vassegh had his right arm in a sling as he conducted a postgame interview with Dodgers catcher Austin Barnes.
+Vassegh had his right arm in a soft cast as he conducted a postgame interview with Dodgers catcher Austin Barnes.

 “That one was for you,” Barnes told Vassegh after homering in the Dodgers’ 2-1 victory.
 “I know you had a little accident today on the slide, so we all rallied for you.”